Nov 09, 2022

 Consider consulting a contract lawyer to help you plan the best exit strategy for your business.
 This is particularly important if your client is the party who wrote the agreement.
 Ill-intentioned clients might include a loophole in it which could put you at a massive financial disadvantage if triggered.

-If the deal leaves no room for an out, your only option will be to complete the project.
+If firing a client puts you at a loss, your only option will be to complete the project.
 Once it’s done, choose not to renew the contract.
 Avoid breaking the contract as doing so may obligate you to pay for liquidated damages or, worse, result in a lawsuit ‒ both can hurt your business reputation and cash flow.

 2. Complete Any Ongoing Tasks